cortega26/highest_volatility/README.md

 Tools for exploring equity price volatility.
 The project includes utilities for loading and caching price history.

+## Module Layout

+Reusable components now live under the unified :mod:`highest_volatility` namespace.
+For example, caching helpers are available from ``highest_volatility.cache`` and security sanitizers reside in ``highest_volatility.security``.
+The legacy ``src.*`` entry points remain available via :mod:`sys.modules` aliases so external consumers can migrate incrementally, but internal imports and documentation reference the consolidated package.

 ## Data API

 A lightweight FastAPI service exposes cached price data and the Fortune ticker